How can I resolve an error that I received when using mysqldump on Amazon RDS for MySQL or MariaDB?

 Couldn't execute FLUSH TABLES WITH READ LOCK error

 When using the --master-data option with mysqldump to export data, you might receive an error similar to the following:

 "mysqldump: Couldn't execute 'FLUSH TABLES WITH READ LOCK': Access denied for user 'user'@'%' (using password: YES) (1045)"

 The --master-data option acquires a FLUSH TABLES WITH READ LOCK.
 This requires SUPER privileges that the Amazon RDS master user doesn't have, and Amazon RDS doesn't support GLOBAL READ LOCK.
-So when MySQL runs a CHANGE MASTER TO statement to get log information, the binary log file name and position (coordinates) is recorded in the mysqldump file.
+When MySQL runs a CHANGE MASTER TO statement to get log information, the binary log file name and position (coordinates) is recorded in the mysqldump file.
 For more information, see the MySQL Documentation for ER_ACCESS_DENIED_ERROR.

 To resolve this error, remove the --master-data option.
 When you remove this option, you aren't given an exact log position in the mysqldump.
 To work around this issue, either take the mysqldump when your application is stopped, or take the mysqldump from an Amazon RDS read replica.
 This allows you to get the exact log position by executing SHOW SLAVE STATUS because stopping the replica confirms that the binlog positions do not change.
 Follow these steps to create a mysqldump from an Amazon RDS MySQL read replica of this RDS DB instance.

 1. Set a value for the binary log retention.